lockblox/multihash/README.md

 ### Building with Docker

-The supplied dockerfile provides a reproducable build image which can be used to compile the source:
+The supplied dockerfile produces a reproducable build image which can be used to compile the source:

 ```bash
 docker build -t lockblox/multihash multihash
 docker run -it --rm -v multihash:/root/src lockblox/multihash